sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 -------------------

 * You can download a stable version from the HB forum post Download the latest zip file
-* Copy the CLU folder into "%Your Honorbuddy Folder%\CustomClasses\"
+* Copy the CLU folder into "%Your Honorbuddy Folder%\Routines\"
 * Load Honorbuddy
 * Select "Combat" as your bot base (Lazyraider and RaidBot tested OK)
 * Select "Load Profile" and load the BlankProfile.xml (Provided at the end of this post.)